A website design should be fit for it’s purpose, no more, no less.

 Web development covers a spectrum of services that add functionality to a website beyond the basic design.
 An example could be a bespoke booking system, an automated newsletter application or a site search function.

 Much like good design, good development is something that shouldn’t even cross the mind of the user – it should ‘just work’.
-Accordingly the design and functionality of a website should be so closely intertwined it is impossible to tell where the design ends and the development begins.
+Accordingly the design and functionality of a website should work together so well it’s impossible to tell where the design ends and the functionality begins.

 I work hard to integrate functionality seamlessly into the design of a website to maximise usability and enable visitors to go about their business without a second thought as to what may be going on behind the scenes to make it all happen.